-"Quest" is a one-day, mandatory retreat for the entire sophomore class with a focus on Values and Choices.
+"Anchored" is a one-day, mandatory retreat for the entire sophomore class with a focus on the values and choices that anchor their lives.
 This retreat challenges students to reflect on their personal values thoughtfully and prayerfully and how these values, in turn, influence the important choices they will make.
 This retreat also supports the efforts to further build community amongst the sophomore class.
-The retreat is led by the LSLO and members of the Senior Retreat Leadership Team.
-The retreat is held off campus locally and is held within the hours of the school day.
+The Senior Retreat Leadership Team (SRLT), along with the LSLO, give talks and lead small group discussions and activities.
+The retreat has the celebration of the Eucharist.
+The retreat is held off campus locally and within the school day.
 Parents are responsible for transportation to/from the retreat.
 Retreat opportunities will be scheduled throughout the year for students to sign up.